-2. Successful Validation.
-Team validation constitutes the successful completion of all the capability validations required by MWD type as defined in table 5-2.
+The effective start date of a capability validation is the date of the last event conducted in a successful validation by MWD type as defined in table 5-2.
 Unless otherwise noted, the policy in this section relates to each of the required capability validations.
-A team will not have the same effective start and end dates for most required validations, but the Marine Corps requirement is that the team is current at any point in time after the initial team assignment period as illustrated in figure 5-3.
+A team will not have the same effective start and end dates for most required validations, but the Marine Corps requirement is that the team is current at any point in time after the initial team assignment period as illustrated in figure 5-4.
 If one capability validation is classified as a limited validation due to a deficiency described in this section, the MWD team can still achieve a successful validation and an acceptable operational readiness.